Where is the conference being held?

 If you sign up for manuscript and/or dummy critiques, your payment must be received by the critique submission deadline of March 24, 2018.

 What if I have to cancel?

 We understand that situations change and things come up.
-If you have to cancel your reservation for the conference after you're registered, you may get a full refund up to April 8, 2016.
+If you have to cancel your reservation for the conference after you’re registered, you may get a full refund up to March 18, 2018.
 After that, you may receive a 50% refund.
-No refunds will be issued for manuscript or dummy critiques after March 18, 2016.
-If your spot is filled prior to the submission deadline of April 1, 2016, you will get a full refund.
-Portfolio reviews, pitches and Publishing Consultations will be refunded in full if the spot is filled prior to the conference.
-No refunds will be issued for critiques, reviews, pitches or consultations that were missed during the conference, unless the faculty member performing them has to cancel.
+No refunds will be issued for manuscript or dummy critiques after March 24, 2018.
+If you cancel a manuscript or dummy critique prior to March 24, 2018, you will get a refund ONLY if your spot is filled before the submission deadline of March 24, 2018.
+Portfolio reviews and pitches will be refunded in full ONLY if the spot is filled prior to April 27, 2018.
+No refunds will be issued for critiques, reviews or pitches that were missed during the conference, unless the faculty member performing them has to cancel.